yw2theorycrafter/Softlocks-of-Subnautica/README.md

 # Softlocks-of-Subnautica
+Fixes multiple softlocks in Subnautica.

+Fixes:
-Fixes multiple softlocks in Subnautica where a new blueprint will not be synthesized upon picking up certain quest items in certain cases.
+  - Softlocks where certain story-progression-essential blueprints will not be synthesized upon picking up certain quest items in certain cases.